Paramus Park: History

 Paramus Park was initially one of three enclosed malls in Paramus at the time of its construction.
 The Fashion Center, which is located near Paramus Park along Route 17, was the first built specifically as a strictly-indoor facility and opened in 1967.
 The Bergen Mall, located on Route 4 and built in 1957, became the second when the former outdoor mall was enclosed in 1973.
 (At the time Garden State Plaza, built in 1957, was still an outdoor mall; it completed its conversion to an enclosed mall in 1984.)
 Paramus Park remains one of three indoor malls in Paramus; the Fashion Center and The Shoppes on IV, the latter constructed after Paramus Park was built, were converted into outdoor shopping plazas.

+Pre-construction and development

 The genesis of the mall dates back to efforts by A&S in mid-1966 to identify a site for a location in Bergen County.
 From 1969 to 1971, Federated Department Stores and The Rouse Company, which had been selected to develop the mall, acquired land for the mall itself, as well as to create a bridge connecting the site to Route 17.

+Federated founded its real-estate development arm Federated Stores Realty in 1972, and this would be one of their first malls, albeit jointly developed with Rouse.

+The Rouse Company and Federated Stores Realty formed the subsidiary Paramus Park, Inc. and partnered with Congen Properties, Inc., the real-estate arm of the Connecticut General Life Insurance Company (now The Cigna Group), which would develop, own, and manage the mall.

+RTKL Associates were the architects of the complex.
+By 1971, a series of lots covering 64 acres was assembled and the wetlands were drained by October 1972 to create a site for the construction to begin.